swheat/md-notes/tools/cloud-kit.md

 # Steve's Cloud Kit

-I do a lot of work sessions and demos and I am often asked what all of the tools are that people see in these sessions.
+I do a lot of work sessions and demos, and I get asked what all of the tools are that people see in these sessions.
 Here is a summary of my current cloud kit.
-There are too many free tools to list and that is probably a good topic for another note with the top 20 free tools.
+There are too many free tools to list, and that is probably a good topic for another note with the top 20 free tools, but these are tools I think are worth purchasing.

 ## Core Cloud, Infrastructure, and Consulting Tools